 A small native carnivore, smaller cousin the the wolverine, the Pacific fisher is an important member of older forests in the Pacific Northwest.

 In 2002, Conservation Northwest partnered with the Washington Department of Fish and Wildlife and others to reintroduce and reestablish a native population of fisher to the Olympic Peninsula of western Washington.
-In 2008, fishers were released and are now having kits.
-It's an example of a successful and innovative partnership of public and private efforts to protect and preserve Washington's native wildlife.
+Fishers were released from 2008 to 2010 and are now having kits, and have been monitored as visiting most parts of the forested peninsula.
+Their return is an example of a successful and innovative partnership of public and private efforts to protect and preserve Washington's native wildlife.

 More about fishers